MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 |`ingestors` |&check;|&check;|||
 |`monitors` |&check;||||

 ## List all principals

-The `.show` command lists the principals that are set on the securable object.
-A line is returned for each role assigned to the principal.
+The `.show` management command lists the principals that are set on the securable object.
+A line is returned for each security role assigned to the principal.

 ### Syntax